stipsan/redux-saga-sc/readme.md

 ```
 What's cb doing?
 It's [sending back](http://socketcluster.io/#!/docs/handling-failure) a message to the `socket` on the server letting it know the action was received successfully.

+### Advanced two-way actions using `request`

+Two-way ajax.
+This effect will dispatch an action on the receiver and will expect the receiver to emit an action later with either the successType or failureType found in the request payload.

 ## Using Channels

 ### Using the `createEventChannel` factory to connect to socket events